blacknand/AetherVM/src/lc3_to_x86_mappings.md

 # The LC-3 instructions mapped to their x86 counterpart instructions
+The base tutorial for this VM is for the LC-3 architecture, it uses 16 op codes and has 10 registers so we will need to implement the x86 counterparts of this.
+It introduces a lot of complexity however because x86 is CISC and LC-3 is RISC.
 ## LC-3 registers
 The LC-3 has 10 total registers, each of which is 16 bits.
 Most of them are general purpose, but a few have designated roles. - 8 general purpose registers (R0-R7) - 1 program counter (PC) register - 1 condition flags (COND) register
 ```